Raceme: Definition

 A raceme or racemoid is an unbranched, indeterminate type of inflorescence bearing pedicellate flowers (flowers having short floral stalks called pedicels) along its axis.
 In botany, an axis means a shoot, in this case one bearing the flowers.
 In indeterminate inflorescence-like racemes, the oldest flowers grow close to the base and new flowers are produced as the shoot grows in height, with no predetermined growth limit.
-A plant that flowers on a showy raceme may have this reflected in its scientific name, e.g. the species Cimicifuga racemosa.
+A plant that flowers on a showy raceme may have this reflected in its scientific name, e.g. the species Actaea racemosa.
 A compound raceme, also called a panicle, has a branching main axis.
 Examples of racemes occur on mustard (genus Brassica) and radish (genus Raphanus) plants.

 Spike

 A spike is an unbranched, indeterminate inflorescence, similar to a raceme, but bearing sessile flowers (sessile flowers are attached directly, without stalks).
 Examples occur on Malabar nut (Justicia adhatoda) and chaff flowers (genus Achyranthes).
 A spikelet can refer to a small spike, although it primarily refers to the ultimate flower cluster unit in grasses (family Poaceae) and sedges (family Cyperaceae), in which case the stalk supporting the cluster becomes the pedicel.
 A true spikelet comprises one or more florets enclosed by two glumes (sterile bracts), with flowers and glumes arranged in two opposite rows along the spikelet.
 Examples occur on rice (species Oryza sativa) and wheat (genus Triticum), both grasses.